-These fig newtons are gluten free, dairy free, and vegan.
+These homemade fig newtons are gluten-free, dairy-free, and vegan.
 I make my cookie crust out of almond flour and oat flour, which are full of vitamin E, magnesium, and riboflavin, whole grains, fiber, phosphorus, and more!
-There is also no refined sugar in these cookies.
+There is also no refined sugar in these cookies and you don’t need an oven!
+You will never get the store-bought ones ever again after you try these.

 BE SURE TO SAVE THIS RECIPE TO YOUR FAVORITE PINTEREST BOARD FOR LATER!